fzakaria/fzakaria.com/_posts/2026-07-27-the-mean-means-nothing.md

 every figure exactly as long as you are using [nix](https://nixos.org/).

 > **Note**
-> I leverage AI to help generate the data and charts in this post for the story.
+> I leveraged AI to help generate the data and charts in this post for the story.
 > If that bugs you, sorry. 🤷
 {: .alert .alert-note }